 Using Microsoft Exchange, Office365, or Outlook?

 There’s a known error causing some users to see an error message saying “Cannot Send Mail.
 The message was rejected by the server.”
-Apple and Microsoft are working to resolve this issue and will release a fix in an upcoming software update.
+Apple and Microsoft worked to resolve this issue and released a fix in with the latest iOS 11.xx minor version software update.

 The Case for Collapsed Messages in iOS 11